kamranmuazzam/uloom/documents/questionbank/surgery/I/solved.typ

 + Ruptured or torsion ovarian cyst
 + Ectopic pregnancy (ruptured or impending)
-+ Acute salpingitis / pelvic inflammatory disease (PID) (Others: Ureteric colic, Meckel’s diverticulitis.)
++ Acute salpingitis / pelvic inflammatory disease (PID) (Others: Ureteric colic, Meckel's diverticulitis.)
   ]
 #q[Write six clinical signs you may get during her abdominal examination.]
   #a[
-+ Tenderness and rebound tenderness at McBurney’s point → appendicitis.
++ Tenderness and rebound tenderness at McBurney's point → appendicitis.
 + Guarding and rigidity localized to the right iliac fossa → peritoneal irritation.
-+ Rovsing’s sign: Pain in RIF on palpation of LIF.
++ Rovsing's sign: Pain in RIF on palpation of LIF.
 + Psoas sign: Pain on extension of right thigh → retrocecal appendix.
 + Obturator sign: Pain on internal rotation of flexed right hip → pelvic appendix or adnexal pathology.
-+ Pelvic tenderness or mass on bimanual or per‑vaginal exam → adnexal or gynecologic cause.
++ Pelvic tenderness or mass on bimanual or per-vaginal exam → adnexal or gynecologic cause.
   ]
 #q[How will you manage her?]
 #a[